 Friday, October 1st is the kick-off day for College Month!
 A community of practitioners will represent their college colors and alma mater, and share short written and recorded inspirational posts on their “Why” and their career paths.
 The road is long and winding, and it is critical - now more than ever - that our students understand there are supports along the way.
 Follow our social media accounts and share your videos, stories and more: @SuccessBoston on Facebook and Twitter and @Success.Boston on Instagram.

-Join us for the release of a new Success Boston report about the effectiveness of transition coaching on the college success of Boston Public Schools graduates.
+In October, we released a new Success Boston report about the effectiveness of transition coaching on the college success of Boston Public Schools graduates.
 The latest in a series of reports, this analysis focuses on the BPS Classes of 2013 through 2016, and includes updated findings on persistence and academic performance, along with the first set of findings on the impact of coaching on degree completion.
 The research—and the accompanying conversation—will also discuss the characteristics of effective programs that move the needle on college completion; what it takes for coaching to work; and what we can do to maintain the citywide gains we have made over the last decade.

 This fair is a great opportunity for students to speak with representatives from colleges and universities, discover opportunities in different fields of science, technology, engineering and math, access resources to assist with FAFSA completion and get connected to coaching supports, career agencies and internship opportunities.

 Families play a key role in the college and career journey for students.
 The BPS College & Career Month website can connect families with the best college access community and school-based resources available to start the planning process early and often.

 Click here to access family resources.